AdobeDocs/campaign.en/help/v8/send/configure-and-send.md

   ![](assets/delivery-waves-ex-ramp-up.png)

-* **Campaigns involving a call center**
+* **Campaigns with a call center**

-  When managing a telephone loyalty campaign, your organization has a limited capacity to process the number of calls to contact subscribers.
+  When managing a loyalty campaign by phone, your organization has a limited capacity to process the number of calls to contact subscribers.

-  Using waves, you can restrict the number of messages to 20 per day, which is the daily processing capacity of a call center.
+  Using waves, you can restrict the number of messages to 20 per day, for example, considering the daily processing capacity of a call center.

   To do this, select the **[!UICONTROL Schedule multiple waves of the same size]** option.
 Enter **[!UICONTROL 20]** as the wave's size and **[!UICONTROL 1d]** in the **[!UICONTROL Period]** field.